Research and reports

 You need a licence for an HMO if five or more people live there.
 You can find out what you need to know about the rules on HMOs in our article.

 Did you buy your property to let it out or did you unintentionally end up being a landlord?
-Tell us about your experience in the comments section.
+Tell us about your experience below.

 We create this content for general information purposes and it should not be taken as advice.
 Always take professional advice.
 Read our full disclaimer